GPardey/COM528AE1/README.md

 ### Project Goals

--Working card device
+- Working card device
--Clear and useable UI
+- Clear and useable UI
--Storage of credentials
+- Storage of credentials
--Log all transactions minus the CVV codes
+- Log all transactions minus the CVV codes

-### Tasks